mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Friday, 01 August 2025
+## On Saturday, 02 August 2025

-- The average temperature today is 12.06˚C,
+- The average temperature today is 11.2˚C,
-- With highs of 12.76˚C and lows of 11.03˚C,
+- With highs of 12.75˚C and lows of 9.18˚C,
-- It may feel like 11.33˚C with broken clouds
+- It may feel like 10.54˚C with scattered clouds
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 77%
+- The pressure is 1019hPa and humidity is 83%
 - The sun will rise at 04:32 and set at 19:56

 <!-- weather_marker ends -->